- Perky styling

 The 2020 Mazda CX-3 is stylish but impractical for a crossover SUV.

 The 2020 Mazda CX-3 is like an efficiency apartment that happens to be in a charming neighborhood.
 It’s a stylish, perky little crossover SUV that offers very little passenger and luggage space.
 If you’re thinking about one as a family car, think again.
-As a two-seater with an expandable cargo bay, the 2020 CX-3 earns a 5.8 out of 10.
+It's best considered as a two-seater with an expandable cargo bay, and the 2020 CX-3 earns a 5.7 out of 10.
 (Read more about how we rate cars.)

 This year’s new CX-30 is, confusingly, larger and more powerful than the CX-3.
 We cover the 2020 CX-30 separately.